 Virtual or online health programs will affect the general wellness index of the country in five ways:

-- Expansion of Clinician and Consumer Access: The access to doctors and consumers will increase rapidly as the internet goes deeper into the masses.
+- Expansion of Clinician and Consumer Access: The access to the best ayurvedic doctor in India and consumers will increase rapidly as the internet goes deeper into the masses.

 - Consumer Experience: When a patient gets enough time and focus from the doctor, he will be more satisfied and confident about the national healthcare system.

 - Better Clinical OUtcome: Home-based telemonitoring will reduce the chances of fatal health issues like heart attacks to a significant extent.

 - Better Care Coordination: Most physicians expect the quality of care to improve with better coordination through virtual care platforms.

 How Will It Change The Response To Diseases?